Booking.com: best prices

 Close to Trapani in western Sicily, the town of Paceco (in the Mazara valley) has a history dating back beyond the prehistoric Neolithic period.
 Equally important for visitors, it is in a picturesque quiet agricultural region where melons, olives and grapes have been grown for many centuries.

-Head a little way outside Paceco to visit the Misiligiafari Tower (also called the 'Tozzazza), one time official residence of the Fardella.
+Head a little way outside Paceco to visit the Misiligiafari Tower (also called the 'Tozzazza'), one time official residence of the Fardella family.
 The fortress-tower stands on a hill where arab and norman castles previously stood.